materialsproject/docs/docs/user-guide/reaction-calculator.md

 ## Manual
 ### Overview
 The reaction calculator allows users to estimate tens of thousands solid-state reaction enthalpies from a database of density functional theory calculations.
-In addition, the reaction calculator reports known experimental enthalpies (at 298K and 1atm) where available.
+In addition, the reaction calculator reports known experimental enthalpies (at 298 K and 1 atm) where available.

 The reaction calculator's energies are generally a good estimate of room temperature formation enthalpies, although all calculations are performed at 0 K and 0 atm.
 More information regarding methods to perform the calculations and their accuracy can be found in the Calculations Manual.